SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 ### Conclusion
 @secConclusion

 In this chapter, we introduce MoTion, a new generic object pattern matching language for Pharo Smalltalk.
 A pattern matching language specifically tailored to match Pharo ASTs is already included in Pharo.
-MoTion can, however, match ASTs and, more generally, any Pharo object, and it can be used on-the-fly, ''i.e.,'': it's not required to redefine artifacts, like object signatures, to use it (opposed to Tom).
+MoTion can, however, match ASTs and, more generally, any Pharo object, and it can be used on-the-fly, _i.e.,_: it's not required to redefine artifacts, like object signatures, to use it (opposed to Tom).

 In order to create a new object pattern matching language that can offer developers some capabilities like searching among objects with deep depth, defining non-linear patterns, and applying list matching, we have extracted a couple of features known to be adopted by graph and object pattern matching and applied them to MoTion.